Do you or someone you know wish you had more money?

 The simple fact is, if you want to make great strides in life, you need to be willing to roll up your sleeves and work long, hard hours.
 The time will come later when you can reap the rewards for all your hard work.

-Which brings me back to my new friend at that mortgage company.
+Which brings me back to my mentor at that mortgage company.

 I’ll never forget the 15 minute conversation we had, even though I thought it seemed insignificant at the time.